 While cloud computing can improve an organisation’s cyber security, this can only be achieved by understanding the shared responsibility between the cloud consumer and the CSP, and which party is responsible for securing which parts of the cloud.
 The cloud consumer also needs to plan, design and configure the cloud services it is using to achieve its desired security baseline.
 The cloud consumer then needs to monitor the CSP, its cloud services and its own systems and respond to any changes to the security baseline that are outside the cloud consumer’s risk tolerances.

 To support this self-authorisation and risk-based decision by cloud consumers is the independent assessment of a CSP and its in-scope cloud services by an IRAP assessor.
 This assessment forms the basis of the review by cloud consumers of a CSP and its cloud services.
-This assessment is performed against the controls in the ISM and other related ACSC guidance, such as this document.
+This assessment is performed against the controls in the ISM and other related ACSC guidance, such as this publication.
 The IRAP assessor will document their findings in the Cloud Security Assessment Report Template, which once completed will be provided to the CSP.
 The report can then be shared with any NCCE who is considering using the CSP’s cloud services.

 One of the key principles of the assessment is the separation of the CSP and its cloud services.
 This emphasises the importance of assessing and reviewing the security fundamentals of the CSP itself.
 Cloud consumers need to ensure the CSP itself is operating securely and meets the cloud consumer’s security and risk requirements.